We are no longer considering applications for this position.

 - Ability to work remotely and flexible hours.

 Send resume, cover letter, writing sample (any length), and three references to email@example.com.
-Applications will be accepted until the position has been filled.
+Applications will be considered on a rolling basis until the position has been filled.